 As with all hybrid dogs, you can expect variations in the offspring.
 Getting to know the Rottsky starts with a firm understanding of the parent breeds and looking for variations among their dominant traits.

-We will start by first looking at the Siberian Husky – prized for thousands of years as a sled dog and family companion.
-Then we will investigate the Rottweiler – known for their fierce loyalty, confident and stable disposition, and superior guarding instincts.
+We will start by first looking at the Rottsky - a new hybrid dog with a lot still to learn about.
+Then we take a look at one half the hybrid, the Siberian Husky – prized for thousands of years as a sled dog and family companion.
+Then we will investigate the other half of the hybrid, the Rottweiler – known for their fierce loyalty, confident and stable disposition, and superior guarding instincts.

 This ancient breed began its journey over 4,000 ago as working companions for the Chukchi people in Siberia.
 It is thought that they were originally bred to assist hunting reindeer.
 As the climate became colder in Northeast Asia, the Chukchi people migrated with the reindeer to chase fertile lands.
 These canines were then also used to help move the camps on snow sleds.